ljvmiranda921/burnout-barometer/docs/downloads.md

 # Download

+Burnout Barometer is built on Go and packaged into a single binary.
+{: .fs-6 .fw-300 }

 You can get the `barometer` executable from the [Releases](https://github.com/ljvmiranda921/burnout-barometer/releases) page.
 For the latest version, follow the instructions below.